Save the Date! 16 Holidays in French for Celebrating Like a Local

-All Saint’s Day (La Toussaint)
+La Toussaint — All Saint’s Day

 The celebration actually begins the night before on All Hallow’s Eve, coinciding with Halloween.

 This is a solemn holiday of remembrance for those who lost their lives in World War I, as well as other wars throughout history.

 It marks the date in 1918 when a treaty was signed between Germany and the Allied forces, putting an end to World War I.

-Additionally, wreaths are laid at war monuments throughout the country, especially at the Tomb of the Unknown Soldier at the Arc de Triomphe in Paris.
+Church services and military parades are common ways of celebrating this holiday.
+Wreaths are laid at war monuments throughout the country, especially at the Tomb of the Unknown Soldier at the Arc de Triomphe in Paris.

 In some parts of France, the celebrations actually begin with St. Nicholas Day on December 6.